Naman-Kaushik44/cryptonite_taskphase_Naman/Practicing Piping/Practicing Piping.md

 ```
 ## Grepping Live Output

+The pipe (|) operator takes the output from the command to the left of the pipe and connects it into the input of the command to the right of the pipe.
+In this challenge I simply connected the /challenge/run command to the grep command with the argument pwn.college to get the flag by passing the output of the former to the latter as input which then scoured through it for the flag.

 ```bash
 hacker@piping~grepping-live-output:~$ /challenge/run | grep pwn.college
 [INFO] WELCOME!
 This challenge makes the following asks of you: